Branded virtual data room hero.

 What analytics does a virtual data room provide?

 At minimum: who accessed the room and when.
 Better tools provide page-level analytics (which pages were viewed, how long), visit frequency, and device type.
-Ellty provides document-level and page-level analytics, real-time notifications when someone opens your data room, and individual investor engagement tracking if you create separate trackable links per investor.
+Ellty provides document-level and page-level analytics, real-time notifications when someone opens your data room, and individual visitor engagement tracking if you create separate trackable links per visitor.

 How long does it take to set up a branded data room?